-Blackstone Financial conducts claim-file recovery audits, asset investigation, and judgment enforcement for liquidating trustees, court-appointed receivers, post-confirmation trusts, and other fiduciaries holding rights against third parties.
+Blackstone Financial conducts claim-file recovery audits, contract entitlement recovery, asset investigation, and judgment enforcement for liquidating trustees, court-appointed receivers, post-confirmation trusts, and other fiduciaries holding rights against third parties.

 We work on contingency where the engagement permits.
 No estate cash committed.